Ascend/MindSpeed-LLM/README_en.md

 ## Supported Models
-Current ModelLink supports pre-training and fine-tuning for the following models:
+Current MindSpeed-LLM supports pre-training and fine-tuning for the following models:

 <table>
   <thead>